 7. Choose Your Survey Method

-There are many ways to survey the community, often it comes down to cost and convenience.
-Will you send someone door to door or take to the phone?
+There are many ways to survey the community, and it often comes down to cost and convenience.
+Will you send someone door-to-door or call the phone?
 Set up a booth at a community event or mail your survey directly to households?
 Or, perhaps most expeditiously, conduct it online?
+Online community surveys save time and resources, allow for real-time data collection, and can reach a broad audience efficiently.
+In-person interviews, on the other hand, provide more context for responses than other survey methods.
+Regardless of the method, using a random sample of randomly selected participants is crucial to ensure unbiased and representative results.
 There are pros and cons to each option.
 Be sure to read our blog 7 Different Types of Survey Methods.

 8. Analyze the Responses